 We know the importance that investment in our network can make locally, regionally and nationally.
 It can make areas more attractive for inward investment, unlock new sites for employment and housing and facilitate regeneration.
-It can also ease congestion, improve our customers' journeys and support environmental improvements.
+It can also ease congestion, improve our customers' journeys and support environmental improvements in urban and rural communities along our network.

-In this chapter, we outline our proposed locational areas for further consideration, which will be explored in future road periods to achieve the Felixstowe to Midlands route objectives and the Department for Transport's (DfT) six strategic objectives.
+In this chapter, we outline our proposed locational areas for further consideration, which will be explored in future road periods to achieve the Solent to Midlands route objectives the Department for Transport's (DfT's) six strategic objectives.
 These do not represent a commitment as funding will be considered as part of the development of the third Road investment strategy (RIS) and other investment processes.

-Furthermore, these schemes do not represent a final list of our potential investment locations and they will be refined in our final Route Strategy Overview Report, published alongside our RIS3 Strategic business plan and Delivery plan for 2025-2030.
+Furthermore, they do not represent a final list of our potential investment locations and will be refined in our final Route strategy overview report, published alongside our RIS3 Strategic business plan and Delivery plan for 2025-2030.